CedricChnfr/portfolio/_posts/Courses/2024-10-03-middleware-iot.markdown

 ### C.I.3 The Knowledge and Skills Mobilized
 - Understanding the main standards for the Internet of Things.
 - Deploying and configuring IoT architectures using MQTT and OneM2M.
-- Interacting with different resources using REST services.
 - Integrating new technologies into deployed architectures.
 - Analyzing and evaluating optimal wireless network technologies.
 - Suggesting optimal technological solutions for IoT networks.